lunafutures/zoom-canvas/README.md

 ## What is zoom-canvas?

 __zoom-canvas__ allows the user to create sticky notes, but with the freedom of panning and zooming around.
+Try it out here: https://lunafutures.github.io/zoom-canvas/

 ![GIF showing creation of a note, moving the note, and panning the screen](docs/zoom-demo.gif)